Hibernate Example Tutorial

 }

-JPA annotations that we are using in the Student entity:
+JPA annotations used in the Student entity:

-5. Create a Hibernate Configuration file - hibernate.cfg.xml
+5. Create a Hibernate Configuration File - hibernate.cfg.xml

 <!DOCTYPE hibernate-configuration PUBLIC